 For example, if you’re flying JFK in New York to LHR in London, you might save a mint on your airfare if you opt for a layover in Iceland.
 That’s almost like being paid to take an extra vacation!
 See what I mean about saving money?

 About Iceland itself, it’s best to go not in summer but in winter when it’s worth braving the cold to see everything white, bright, and sparkling under snow, ice, and frost!

 See Related: Best Travel Accessories

 9. Austin-Bergstrom International (Austin, Texas, USA)

-Every Friday, the JD Band performs at Austin Airport, always taking the edge off for fliers and always to huge rounds of applause.
+Every Friday, the JD Band performs at Austin Airport, taking the edge off for fliers and always to huge rounds of applause.
 The bohemian bolthole of Austin is home to over 2,000 musicians and performers contributing to the ever-growing live music and street theater scene.

 See Related: Best Gifts for Flight Attendants